 This is a belief many people struggle with regardless of gender or age.

-It’s a belief you pick up the first time you’re picked last for a team in gym class or the first time everyone pays more attention to your best friend than you at a party.
+It’s a belief you pick up the first time you’re picked last for a team in gym class, or the first time everyone pays more attention to your best friend (rather than you) at a party.

 Unfortunately, it follows us from childhood into adulthood.